-The absolute of full path can be used to create a soft link.
-In the following example the file is located under the users home directory and we will create the link in the /var directory.
+The absolute full path can be used to create a soft link.
+In the following example, the file is located under the user’s home directory and we will create the link in the /var directory.

 Show Link Source

-Links are popularly used with the Linux distirutions in order to provide different file and folders in different paths without copy and paste.
-The link sources can be displayed in command line interface and desktop environment by using a file manager.
-For desktop environments the file managers use different icons to depict a link to a file.
+Links are popularly used with the Linux distributions in order to provide different files and folders in different paths without copying and pasting.
+The link sources can be displayed in the command-line interface and desktop environment by using a file manager.
+For desktop environments, the file managers use different icons to depict a link to a file.

 In terminal “ls -l” command can be used to list files and their types where the links will be listed and their source also provided with the -> sing.
-Also the file type contains the l to describe it is a link type at the start of the permissions.
+Also, the file type contains the l to describe it as a link type at the start of the permissions.

 lrwxrwxrwx 1 ismail ismail 10 Ara 26 17:05 mylink -> myfile.txt

-In some cases a file or symbolic can be exist allready and we may try to create same name link.
+In some cases, a file or symbolic can exist already and we may try to create the same name link.
 We will get the following error.

 ln: failed to create symbolic link 'mylink': File exists

-This requires to over write to the existing link.
-The -f option is used to over write into the existing link.
+We should overwrite the existing link or file to create a new symbolic link.
+This requires overwriting the existing link.
+The -f option is used to overwrite the existing link.

 Create Hard Link For File and Folder

-Hard link is different from the soft link where the real file inodes are copied into the link.
+A hard link is different from a soft link where the real file inodes are copied into the link.
 If you rm this link the original file will be deleted too.
-Hard link creatation do not requires a parameter for the ln command.
+Hard link creation does not require a parameter for the ln command.